Best-Rated Clothes Dryers

 About the editor of this page

-This report was written by Canstar’s Editor, Bruce Pitchers.
-Bruce has three decades’ experience as a journalist and has worked for major media companies in the UK and Australasia, including ACP, Bauer Media Group, Fairfax, Pacific Magazines, News Corp and TVNZ.
-Prior to Canstar, he worked as a freelancer, including for The Australian Financial Review, the NZ Financial Markets Authority, and for real estate companies on both sides of the Tasman.
+Bruce Pitchers is Canstar NZ’s Content Manager.
+An experienced finance reporter, he has three decades’ experience as a journalist and has worked for major media companies in Australia, the UK and NZ, including ACP, Are Media, Bauer Media Group, Fairfax, Pacific Magazines, News Corp and TVNZ.
+As a freelancer, he has worked for The Australian Financial Review, the NZ Financial Markets Authority and major banks and investment companies on both sides of the Tasman.

 Key statistics

-Only use dryer when not possible to dry outside: 49%
+Only use dryer when not possible to dry outside: 56%

-Energy-saving rating played big part in choice of dryer: 40%
+Energy-saving rating played big part in choice of dryer: 38%

 Use dryer for all clothes drying: 28%

-Own a heat-pump dryer: 16%
+Own a heat-pump dryer: 21%

-Have a combined washer/dryer: 14%
+Have a combined washer/dryer: 12%

-Canstar Blue surveyed 2577 New Zealand consumers across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+Canstar Blue surveyed 2501 New Zealand consumers across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by PureProfile.
 The outcomes reported are the results from customers who had purchased a clothes dryer in the past five years.
-In this case, 515 New Zealanders.
+In this case, 452 New Zealanders.
 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criterion.

 The past winners from Canstar Blue’s Clothes Dryers ratings:

-• 2023: Bosh
+• 2023: Bosch

 • 2018: Simpson